Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - Attempting to submit the form empty, expecting to receive error message across the whole form.
 - Adding 1 letter in recipe name, but is told it's too short.
 - Adding more then 3, and get approved.
-- Adding letters into portions,  also more than 2 numbers not passing the validation.
+- Adding letters into portions,  also more than 2 numbers not passing the validation, informs user to add a number 1-99
 - Adding number works.
 - Adding ingredients, anything less then 5 characters will inform user it's too short.
-- Adding How To steps, anything less then 5 characters will inform the user it's too short.
+- Adding How To steps, anything less then 8 characters will inform the user it's too short.

+## Testing Bugs

 Logo>> cut and stiled image from  openculture.com